Elderberry Wine-Poached Pears with Chantilly Cream

 Prepare the Ingredients

 • Prepare the Anjou pears by coring and slicing them.
-(I like to leave the skin on.)
+I sometimes leave the skin on, but that's your choice.

 • Cut off a large strip of peel from a fresh orange, or the equivalent of.